Midnight Express (film): Legacy

-The quote 'Have you ever been in a Turkish prison?', in the American comedy film Airplane!
+The quote "Have you ever been in a Turkish prison?", in the American comedy film Airplane!
 (1980), is a reference to Midnight Express.

-Susan's prison visit was spoofed in the 1996 film The Cable Guy, where Jim Carrey opens his shirt, presses his naked breast against the glass, and cries, 'Oh, Billy!'

 An amateur interview with Billy Hayes appeared on YouTube, recorded during the 1999 Cannes Film Festival.
 He describes his experiences and expresses his disappointment with the film adaptation.
-In an article for the Seattle Post-Intelligencer, Hayes is reported as saying that the film 'depicts all Turks as monsters'.
+In an article for the Seattle Post-Intelligencer, Hayes is reported as saying that the film "depicts all Turks as monsters".

 Giorgio Moroder's work "The Chase" is often used as bumper music on the American late-night radio talk show radio program Coast to Coast AM.

-In pro wrestling, several tag teams were called The Midnight Express.
-Original member Dennis Condrey said the name reflected how they dressed in black, drove black cars and partied past midnight.
-The most popular iteration, Bobby Eaton and Stan Lane, used the film's theme, "Chase", as their entrance music.

 When he visited Turkey in 2004, screenwriter Oliver Stone - who won an Academy Award for writing the screenplay for Midnight Express - apologized for the portrayal of the Turkish people in the film.
 He "eventually apologized for tampering with the truth".

 "Theme from Midnight Express" is sampled on J Dilla's "Phantom of the Synths", which is prominently used on "Gazzillion Ear", produced by J Dilla and performed by MF Doom, released in 2005 and 2009 respectively.

 Hayes, Stone, and Alan Parker were invited to attend a special screening of Midnight Express, with prisoners in the garden of an L-type prison in Döşemealtı, Turkey, as part of the 47th Antalya Golden Orange Film Festival in October 2010.

-Dialogue from Midnight Express was sampled in the song "Sanctified" on the original version of Pretty Hate Machine, the debut album from Nine Inch Nails; the sample was removed from the 2010 remaster, for copyright reasons.

 In 2016, Parker returned to Malta as a special guest during the second edition of the Valletta Film Festival to attend a screening of the film on 4 June at Fort St Elmo, where many of the prison scenes were filmed.